SanielX/Serenity-Update-Manager/Readme.md

 __Cons__:
 * Update manager does not work with [ExecuteAlways]
+* Every CLRScript has Awake, Start, OnEnable, OnDisable and OnDestroyed callbacks regardless of you using them

+__Minor concerns__:
 * Since all update calls are now external, they can not be private.
 Currently are public but you can change all callbacks to be `internal protected`
 * Also it is possible that FixedUpdate may be called before Start if object was Instantiated.
 This happens for default MonoBehaviours too by the way
-* Every CLRScript has Awake, Start, OnEnable, OnDisable and OnDestroyed callbacks regardless of you using them
 * Currently, CLRManager adds and removes script from its list every time you enable/disable component.
 So if you switch it every frame it may become a problem (May not, I didn't measure)
+* When you create CLRScript mid-frame it will not recieve any update callbacks until next frame

 ## Install
 To install package just use PackageManager and download it through git url, or import package into your assets folder.
-Minimum supported unity version is 2021.1.
+Minimum supported unity version is 2021.3.
 I didn't check if it will work on older versions.

 ## Quick Start
 To start using new manager you need to derive you script from `CLRScript` (in `HostGame` namespace).
 Now the only difference between this manager and MonoBehvaiour is that instead of typing `void Update` you need to use virtual methods so it'll look like `public override void OnUpdate()`.
 Just create the script and following example should work, no setup required: